msvbd/Functional-MPI-Wrapper/README.md

 * [References](#references)

 ## Getting started
-You need some MPI Fortran wrapper compiler.
-For example: `mpifort`, `mpiifort`, etc.
+You should have some MPI Fortran wrapper compiler.
+For example, `mpifort`, `mpiifort`, etc.

 Installation:
 ```